~ Orders placed Monday-Thursday 9am-4pm EST packaged within 24 hours. Backordered items receive email notifications. ~

 SoftRider is the Next-Generation Horseshoe

-SoftRiders are great for aging horses with issues like laminitis, navicular syndrome and ringbone, and they’re also perfect for long-term use on all performance horses.
-SoftRider shoes have been tested for three years at top veterinary hospitals across the country and are now available for anyone to purchase.
-We think a pair of SoftRiders is the best $65 you’ll ever spend on your horse.
+SoftRiders are a useful tool for horses with issues like laminitis, aged horses suffering from navicular syndrome and ringbone, and they’re also perfect for long-term use on all performance horses.
+SoftRider shoes have been tested at top veterinary hospitals and used by the best performance horses in the world. across the country and are now available for anyone to purchase.

 SoftRider Frequently Asked Questions